-INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL OUTCOME T DEAEFOBMENT VND EVMITA SEKAICES HIV/AIDS COORDINATION The HIV Coordinating Unit executes its programmes/initiatives in accordance with the Ministry of Social Development and Family Services' mission and vision which are highlighted in the Ministry's quest of helping, empowering and transforming lives (particularly the vulnerable) in our society.
-The Unit's initiatives/programmes are also premised on the national expanded response to the HIV and IDS epidemic as articulated in the National HIV and AIDS Strategic Plan (NSP) 2013-2018 which highlights the following: • Reducing new infections and mitigating the impact of the epidemic among persons infected and affected by HIV; • Engaging a coordinated and multi-sectoral approach for addressing HIV and AIDS; • Acknowledging the role of Public Service Agencies in the response.
-Members of staff of the MSDFS and members of the Public During the period, October 2019 to August 2020, the Unit engaged in the following activities: Design & Dissemination of Information Education and Communication Materials among staff and the wider public.
-External Mainstreaming Internal Mainstreaming Life Skills Programme for Adolescents/ Young Persons living with HIV "HIV Still Matters" Testing Initiative - approximately 39 staff members participated (29 females and 10 males) in testing Hot Seat Initiative: A total of 65 staff members have participated thus far, however, with the restrictions in place as a result of COVID-19, this initiative is progressing slowly.
+INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL OUTCOME T DEAETOLWEAL VAD EVWITA SEKAICES HIV/AIDS COORDINATION The HIV Coordinating Unit executes its programmes/initiatives in accordance with the Ministry of Social Development and Family Services' mission and vision which are highlighted in the Ministry's quest of helping, empowering and transforming lives (particularly the vulnerable) in our society.
+The Unit's initiatives/programmes are also premised on the national expanded response to the HIV and IDS epidemic as articulated in the National HIV and AIDS Strategic Plan (NSP) 2013-2018 which highlights the following: Reducing new infections and mitigating the impact of the epidemic among persons infected and affected by HIV; Engaging a coordinated and multi-sectoral approach for addressing HIV and AIDS; response.
+Members of staff of the MSDFS and members of the Public During the period, October 2019 to August 2020, the Unit engaged in the following activities: Design &amp; Dissemination of Information Education and Communication Materials among staff and the wider public.
+External Mainstreaming Life Skills Programme for Adolescents/ Young Persons living with HIV "HIV Still Matters" Testing Initiative - approximately 39 staff members participated (29 females and 10 males) in testing Hot Seat Initiative: A total of 65 staff members have participated thus far, however, with the restrictions in place as a result of COVID-19, this initiative is progressing slowly.
 Reduction of Incidence of HIV/AIDS.
-HIV/AIDS.
-Reduction in levels of discrimination towards persons living with HIV of in of or OŁ SOCIV Public Sensitisation Sessions This involves the coordination and execution of programmes/workshops/initiatives for the delivery of HIV/AIDS education services for clients of the MSDFS.
-National Community The Unit conducted a series of sensitization sessions which ran from the 11^{th} of July to the 11^{th} October, 2019 in 12 public locations.
-Reduction o Incidence o HIV/AIDS. of of MINISTRY Reduction in levels of discrimination towards persons living with HIV in of ns
+Reduction in levels of discrimination towards persons living with HIV of in of which is the state of A OF SOCIA Public Sensitisation Sessions This involves the coordination and execution of programmes/workshops/initiatives for the delivery of HIV/AIDS education services for clients of the MSDFS.
+National Community The Unit conducted a series of sensitization sessions which ran from the 11th of July to the 11th October,2019 in 12 public locations. of of .
+MINISTR Reduction in levels of discrimination towards persons living with HIV of and